naturalethic/keju/blog.md

       fi
     }

 You'll notice I'm using `cljsbuild auto` here.
-That will have leiningen rebuild whenever their are changes in the client portion of our codebase.
+That will have leiningen rebuild whenever there are changes in the client portion of our codebase.